tatianegercina/FinTech/01-Lesson-Plans/02-Python/2/LessonPlan.md

 Open the `lists.py` file and explain the following:

-* Create a list object `employees` by using a syntax combination of comma-separated values contained in a single set of square brackets.
+* Create a list object `pokemon` by using a syntax combination of comma-separated values contained in a single set of square brackets.

   ```python
   # Create a list of Pokemon